StrongKey/WebAuthn/README.md

 # WebAuthn
 This project is a sample WebAuthn client written to work with the [StrongKey FIDO Server](https://github.com/StrongKey/FIDO-Server) and [sample Relying Party](https://github.com/StrongKey/relying-party-java).
+It is intended to demonstrate the basic web service calls needed to register users and keys, and to manage FIDO2 authentication.
+Follow the instructions below to get a functioning WebAuthn demo for your own use.
+After you're done, keep reading to learn how to make successful contributions to the sample WebAuthn project.

 #### Installation Instructions ####